Energy-Sustainable IoT Connectivity: Vision, Technological Enablers, Challenges, and Future Directions: Energy-efficient ML

 \subsection{\uppercase{ML at the Edge}}

-ML at the edge (popularly known as edge ML~\cite{loven2019edgeai} or edge intelligence~\cite{xu2021edge}) refers to the training and use of ML models across the computing continuum: on UEs, on edge nodes, and on cloud servers, rather than only in cloud-based centralized setups.
-ML at the edge has numerous applications across a wide range of industries, including healthcare, transportation, manufacturing, and retail~\cite{peltonen20206g}.
+ML at the edge (popularly known as edge ML~\cite{loven2019edgeai} or edge intelligence~\cite{xu2021edge}) refers to the training and use of ML models across the computing continuum: on UEs, edge nodes, and cloud servers, rather than only in cloud-based centralized setups. his is a rapidly evolving field with prominent innovation opportunities and impact~\cite{park2019wireless,peltonen2022many}.

-Overall, ML at the edge is a rapidly evolving field with numerous opportunities for innovation and impact~\cite{park2019wireless,peltonen2022many}.
-It is often studied from two viewpoints: first, \textit{ML on edge} refers to adapting ML methods for the distributed edge environment, while \textit{ML for edge} is the use of ML methods for the benefit of the edge environment~\cite{loven2019edgeai, deng2020edge}.
+This topic is often studied from two viewpoints.
+First, \textit{ML on edge} refers to adapting ML methods for the distributed edge environment, while \textit{ML for edge} is the use of ML methods for the benefit of the edge environment~\cite{loven2019edgeai, deng2020edge}.
 As an example of ML on edge, distributed learning and inference allow the efficient distribution of ML computations across the computing continuum.
 This allows optimizing the overall processing time, resulting in lower EC of in/near-sensor devices \cite{ML_IoT}.
 Moreover, ML on edge can reduce latency, allow localized filtering of unwanted data, and increase system uptime as data is locally processed.
 On the other hand, edge ML can introduce various benefits, including the application of a predictive approach in troubleshooting.
 With edge ML, real-time data can be analyzed by ML models to proactively identify potential issues or anomalies before they escalate into critical problems.
-This proactive identification enhances operational efficiency and minimizes downtime.
-As a result, this approach could include analysis aimed at reducing the number of unnecessary offloads and task allocations, optimizing resource utilization, and improving overall system performance~\cite{loven2021weathering,loven2022dark}.
+This can provide EE gains and minimize the downtime of IoT systems.
+Moreover, operational efficiency and EE can be promoted in IoT environments by reducing unnecessary offloads and tasks and optimizing resource utilization~\cite{loven2021weathering,loven2022dark}.